planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-04-13-Can-Svelte-Save-JavaScript-ep24.md

 Most of the shorts are going to be about Svelte this week, so we'll get kicked off with the main site Svelte.dev.
 This is a great playground for the platform, which includes a REPL tool that lets you try out some of the features in the framework.
 There's also a tutorial that uses the REPL took to walk you through some lessons.

-Q: Has Anyone Tried Svelte?
-Q: What Other Frameworks are you using?

 ## Svelte Kit